-use of inbreeding coefficients to compute inb/upg code in the 4^{th} column of the output pedigree file.
-Inbreeding calculation is default in RENUMF90 \geq v1.157, even if this keyword is not used.

-'pedigree': the program computes inbreeding coefficients with Meuwissen and Luo (1992) using the pedigree to be saved in renaddxx.ped; calculated inbreeding coefficients will be saved in a file "renf90.inb" with the original ID.

-'file': the program reads inbreeding coefficients from an external file.
+use of inbreeding coefficients to compute inb/upg code in the 4th column of the output pedigree file; if 'pedigree', the program computes inbreeding coefficients with Meuwissen and Luo (1992) using the pedigree to be saved in renaddxx.ped; calculated inbreeding coefficients will be saved in a file "renf90.inb" with the original ID; if 'file', the program reads inbreeding coefficients from an external file.
 You should put the filename after 'file' e.g. 'file inbreeding.txt'.
 The file has at least 2 columns: original_ID and inbreeding value (from 0.0 to 1.0).
-The program skips unnecessary IDs. # 'no-inbreeding': turn inbreeding calculation off in in RENUMF90 ≥ v1.157.
+The program just skips unnecessary IDs.